code4sac/getting-started/docker-windows.md

 2. ```cd codeForSac/``` (takes you to the CodeForSac folder).
 3. ```code .```

+** Note: it is important to clone any projects into the ~/ path inside of WSL, and not clone projects into a normal windows path.
 The finished product should look something like this:

 <img src="https://i.imgur.com/3HVQBPX.jpg"/>